aneisch/home-assistant-config/README.md

 It's later!
 I've migrated my install from a pi2 to a pi3 and have loaded grafana/influx onto a second pi (pi2).
 While not perfect, it seems to keep up decently well.

-Thanks to Deviant Engineer for the guide that helped me migrate to new pi in a sane matter. https://deviantengineer.com/2016/09/hass-dietpi/
+Thanks to Deviant Engineer for the guide that helped me migrate to my new pi in a sane matter. https://deviantengineer.com/2016/09/hass-dietpi/

 # Interface